adnangif/viewbot/README.md

 # viewbot
+# does not work anymore wait for ytbot to complete

 increase youtube view

 edit the first few lines of mini_T.py by changing the CAPITALIZED variables values as desired.